maheshsabnis/bajajdocker/ProductService/commands.md

 # Set the Entrypoint to the Application
 ENTRYPOINT [ "dotnet","ProductService.dll" ]
 ````

+- MAke sure that the .dockerignore file is added, tis file will contain all those paths which are not suppoed to be copied on image
 - Command to Build the Docker Image
     - go to the path where the dockerfile exist
     - docker build . -t [IMAGE-NAME]:[TAG]
         - The image name MUST be in lower case

+# Running the Image
+- We need Container to run the image
+- docker run -p [LOCAL-MACHINE-PORT]:[PORT-EXPOSED-BY-IMAGE] --name=[CONTAINER-NAME] [IMAGE-NAME]:[TAG]
+- e.g.
+   - docker run -p 9009:80 --name=prdcontainer productsservice:v1
+- STarting te already available container
+    - docker start [CONTAINER-NAME]
+- Stop the COntainer
+    - docker stop [COTAINER-NAME]
+- Deleting the COntainer
+    - MAke sure that the Container is Stopped
+    - docker rm [CONTAINER-NAME]

+# Publishing the image
+    - THis can be done using Repositories e.g. Docker Hub, Azure COntainer Registry (ACR), and Elastic COntainer Register (AWS ECR)
+    - Login on the REgister
+        - docker login
+    - Tag the Image to the registery name
+        - docker tag [IMAGE-NAME]:[TAG] [REGISTRY-NAME]/[IMAGE-NAME]:[TAG]
+        - e.g.
+            - docker tag productsservice:v1 mast007/productsservice:v1
+    - Push this new tagged image
+        - docker push [REGISTRY-NAME]/[IMAGE-NAME]:[TAG]
+    - To pull the image
+        - docker pull [REGISTRY-NAME]/[IMAGE-NAME]:[TAG]

+         docker pull mast007/productsservice:v1